cryptocopycats/awesome-cryptokitties-bubble/README.md

 ### CryptoPunks on the Blockchain!

 10,000 unique collectible 8-bit characters with proof of ownership stored on the blockchain.

+> What is a CryptoPunk?
+>
+> The CryptoPunks are 24x24 pixel art images, generated algorithmically.
+> Most are punky-looking guys and girls, but there are a few rarer types mixed in:
+> Apes, Zombies and even the odd Alien.

 Buy, sell and trade CryptoPunks!

 > - [Punk #1812](https://www.larvalabs.com/cryptopunks/details/1812) offered for 1Ξ ($829.51) -- Male, Earring, Nerd Glasses, Normal Beard, Headband
 > - [Punk #324](https://www.larvalabs.com/cryptopunks/details/324) new bid 0Ξ ($2.49) -- Female, Hot Lipstick, Earring, Blonde Bob